kiali/kiali.io/content/en/docs/Features/internationalization.md

 <br />

-As an example this is how Kiali displays overview page in Chinese language:
+As an example, this is how Kiali displays the Overview page in Chinese:

 ![Overview page in Chinese](/images/documentation/features/internationalization-chinese.png "Overview page in Chinese")